 Women of the Women’s Airforce Service Pilots.
 Women like these performed important duty flying airplanes between factories and the front lines.

 In the end, the war had a big change on what women did in American life, not so much for the women who held jobs in the war, but more so for their daughters.
-After the war ended and the men came home, most of the Rosies, WAVES, nurses and the other women who had left home to work, when back home to raise children.
-But they told their daughter stories of their wartime jobs, their feeling of independence, and by their example, they showed that women did not have to live in a world limited by the old Cult of Domesticity, the walls of the home.
+After the war ended and the men came home, most of the Rosies, WAVES, nurses and the other women who had left home to work went back home to raise children.
+But they told their daughters stories of their wartime jobs, their feeling of independence, and by their example, they showed that women did not have to live in a world limited by the old Cult of Domesticity, the walls of the home.
 These girls of the 1950s and 1960s would grow up to break down many gender walls.

 African Americans had a good relationship with President Roosevelt and his team at the start of the war because of work by civil rights leaders like Mary McLeod Bethune and Roosevelt’s Black Cabinet.
 Eleanor Roosevelt helped make sure that Bethune was given a job on the advisory council set up by the War Department Women’s Interest Section.
 In this position, Bethune was able to start the first officer school for women and let African American women become officers in the Women’s Auxiliary Corps.